onedata/onedata-documentation/docs/user-guide/tokens.md

 Tokens can be created and managed using the [wizard](#gui-wizard) in Onezone web GUI or the [REST API](#using-rest-api).

-**Tokens must be kept secret** - unless they are safely confined with caveats, then passing a token to another party or publishing it is possible, but must be done with care.
+In general, **tokens must be kept secret**.
+It is possible to strongly confine a token with proper caveats and make it safe to be [passed to another party or published](#safely-publishing-tokens), but it must be done with great care.

 ## Access tokens